Fixed term / Secondment opportunity for 6 months

 To find out more information about what it’s like to work at the LGA, please visit http://www.local.gov.uk/benefits-and-working-lga and for information on Equality and Diversity at the LGA, please visit https://www.local.gov.uk/equality-and-diversity-lga

-Commencing from 1 January 2022 for 6 months with potential for extension for a further period of time if the continuation of support is required.
+Commencing from 1 January 2022 for 6 months with potential for extension through to September 2023 if the continuation of support is required.
 Ability to start earlier would be welcomed.

 We can explore opportunities for secondment or fixed term contract.

-The Local Government Vaccine Engagement Programme would seek to achieve the following main objectives to support the deployment of the VDP:
+The Local Government Vaccine Engagement Programme would seek to achieve the following main objectives to support the deployment of Phase 1, 2 and 3 of the VDP:

 a.
 Contributing to an effective delivery model tailored to local community needs and in which place features more overtly

 b.
 A clearer voice of, and more opportunities for engagement with, council Chief Executives and Directors of Public Health, Directors of Adult Social Care, Directors of Children’s Services, and care providers

 c.
 Stronger local engagement and insight to encourage vaccine uptake of eligible individuals in phases 1 & 2 who are yet to take up the offer of a Covid-19 vaccine